“In the end, we will remember not the words of our enemies, but the silence of our friends.” – Dr. King

 These people had courage.
 Courage for systemic change to happen.
 They knew they may lose everything, but felt something had to be done about it.

-The people who were afraid to lose their jobs, money, etc in the moment of decision are cowards — because when push comes to shove they would rather keep the “status quo” than have the courage to join a movement for change.
-They would rather go for “money and fame” than racial justice.
-It’s just the way it is, unfortunately.
+So let me say this: The people who decided to choose “money & fame” in the moment of real decision are cowards — because when push comes to shove they would rather keep the “status quo” than have the courage to join a movement for real change.

-Dr. Martin Luther King calls these people the “white moderate” in his famous 1963 Letter From Birmingham Jail:
+Dr. Martin Luther King Jr calls these people the “white moderate” in his famous 1963 Letter From Birmingham Jail:

-I have almost reached the regrettable conclusion that the Negro’s great stumbling block in his stride toward freedom is not the White Citizen’s Counciler or the Ku Klux Klanner, but the white moderate, who is more devoted to “order” than to justice; who prefers a negative peace which is the absence of tension to a positive peace which is the presence of justice; who constantly says: “I agree with you in the goal you seek, but I cannot agree with your methods of direct action”.
+I have almost reached the regrettable conclusion that the Negro’s great stumbling block in his stride toward freedom is not the White Citizen’s Counciler or the Ku Klux Klanner, but the “white” moderate, who is more devoted to “order” than to justice; who prefers a negative peace which is the absence of tension to a positive peace which is the presence of justice; who constantly says: “I agree with you in the goal you seek, but I cannot agree with your methods of direct action”

-What can we do about it?
+So what can we do about this?

-- Fight to get accepted back into the company that banned you.
+- Fight to get accepted back into the company that banned you

 - Create your own company/platform

-- Join a company/platform that believes what you believe in.
+- Join a company/platform that believes what you believe in

 The 2nd one, create your own company/platform, is self-explanatory, so I won’t get into it.

 Don’t worry about “race” when choosing a company/platform to join.
 This golden rule is paramount!

 The truth is, not everyone who looks like you will be for you — especially if that person is in a highly-paid position.
 In fact, they may be the worst allies since they would do anything to keep their status-quo.

 For example, I use Lyft for ride-sharing instead of the more popular Uber, because Lyft’s values align more with mine (for example, Lyft offers free rides to historical sites during Black History Month).

 The power to choose any company to work with is one we all possess, and we should all use that power.
 Find companies that align with yours, and join them.

-You won’t get paid as much as before, but the potential for the company to be great in the long run will be more satisfying than taking money from an oppressor, because in this instance you’re working for a purpose.
+You won’t get paid as much as before, but the potential for the company to be great in the long run will be more satisfying than taking money from an oppressor because — in this instance — you’re working for a purpose.

 In this case, you would have chosen both racial justice and “money and fame”.

-They will keep the status quo to work within the current oppressive system they’re in, because they fear losing out on everything.
+They will keep the status quo to work within the current oppressive system they’re in because they fear losing everything.

-For all the people who want the system to change, maybe you should get out of your current system and build/join another one.
+So to all of the people who want the system to change, maybe you should get out of your current system and build/join another one.

 So what’s more important: racial justice or “money and fame”?
-The choice is yours.
-Choose wisely, the next generation is watching.